-The typical farmstead of the Pelennor is a large affair, built around the four sides of a square courtyard.
-The buildings are part-timber, part-stone, usually whitewashed and with a red or brown tiled roof.
-Many are surrounded by orchards and gardens where labor-intensive crops are grown.
-There may also be a number of outbuildings.
+A farm manor of the Pelennor is a large structure, built around four sides of a square courtyard.
+The building is part-timber, part-stone, usually whitewashed, and topped with a red or brown tiled roof.
+Outbuildings, orchards, and gardens of labor-intensive crops occupy the grounds immediately surrounding the house.
+The size of farmsteads ranges from 15 to 50 acres.

-FARMSTEAD PLAN
+Farmstead Plan

+I. Manor.
+The house is primarily a one-story structure.
+Opposite the courtyard gate, the manor boasts a second floor (a) above the kitchen, hearth, and hall.
+Bed chambers, sitting rooms, and childrens' nurserey are reached by a grand staircase.
+Storks often nest atop a chimney and are considered an omen of good fortune.
-1. Main Buildings.
-These include the accommodations for the family of the owner and the families of farm workers (a) - the heavily shaded area is the second story above the large open-plan kitchen, hearth and hall; a wing for the storage and packing of goods produced on the farm (b), such as fruit, eggs, grain, hay, vegetables and herbs, and also in this area a henhouse allowing chickens to wander out into the courtyard and scratch in the dirt; a wing comprising a slaughterhouse and tanning operation (c), where animals kept on the farm are killed and packed, either fresh or salted down in barrels, and their skins and other inedible portions rendered into leather, tallow and glue; a small brewhouse (d); and a storehouse with a cart, farm tools, two ploughs and a stable for the Master's best horse.
-The gate is 9' high and 12' wide.

-Drive.
-The road away from the farmhouse leads through an avenue of trees to the fields of the farm and on to the main Osgiliath-Minas Anor road some two miles away.
+On the ground floor, one wing (b) provides space for the storage and packing of goods produced by the farm: fruit, eggs, grain, hay, vegetables, and herbs; a henhouse allows chickens to wander into the courtyard and scratch in the dirt.
+Another wing (c) comprises quarters for laborers and their families.
+A small brewhouse (d) is located adjacent to the gate.
+A storehouse (e) with a cart, farm tools, two ploughs, and a stall for the master's best horse is situated opposite.
+The gate is 9' high and I2' wide.
+2. Drive.
+The road away from the farmhouse leads through an avenue of fruit trees through the fields to the main Osgiliath-Minas Anor road some two miles away.

 3. Orchard.
-This orchard has a mixture of fruit trees; about half are apples, a quarter cherries and a quarter peaches.
-Between them are staked out canes of black currants, raspberries and cheselles.
-The orchard is well tended and also supports six thriving beehives (a) with the season of blossom and clover amongst the tree roots.
+This orchard has a mixture of fruit trees; most are varieties of apple, but a few plum, peach, cherry, quince, and apricot trees may also be found.
+Between them are staked canes of black currants, raspberries, and black-berries.
+The orchard is well tended and supports six thriving beehives (a) with the season of blossom and clover amongst the tree roots.

 4. Gardens.
-The gardens cover a fair area, and are hedged to keep out browsing animals and the worst of the winds.
-A path runs from the barn (5) through to the Mill-pond (7b), dividing the gardens in two.
-The northern half (a) is devoted to roots and other vegetables, such as carrots, leeks and onions.
-The southern half (b) is used for growing herbs and more delicate plants.
-There are also some still pools fed from the Mill-pond (c) which are galasenin beds.
+The gardens are extensive and hedged to exclude browsing animals and the worst of the winds.
+A path runs from the barn (5) to the mill-pond (7b), dividing the gardens in two.
+The northern half (a) is devoted to roots and other hearty vegetables, such as carrots, leeks, onions, cabbage, potatoes, and winter squashes.
+The southern portion (b) holds herbs and more delicate, leafy plants: lettuces, greens, summer squashes, melons, eggplant, and rhubarb.
+A few still pools fed from the mill-pond (c) serve as galasenin beds.

 5. Barn.
-The gamer (a) is a store for hay and bulk grain, and also a stable for the draught horses and oxen used for ploughing and carting.
-Connected to it are the milking parlor (c) where cheese and butter are also made in modest quantities; and a house for geese (b), also used to keep young calves and calving cows in bad weather.
-The geese are excellent producers of eggs, succulent meat and goose-grease, used in many medicinal compounds.
-The down is used for stuffing quilts and pillows.
+The garner (a) is a store for hay and bulk grain, and also a stable for the draught horses and oxen used for ploughing and carting.
+Connected to it are: the milking parlor (c) where cheese and butter are made in modest quantities; and a house for geese (b), also used to shelter young calves and calving cows in bad weather.
+The geese are excellent producers of eggs, succulent meat, and goose-grease, used in many medicinal compounds.
+Their down is used to stuff quilts and pillows.

 6. Oasts.
 The oasts are circular buildings with conical roofs.
 They house kilns which dry hops and malting grains to be used in brewing.

 7. Mill.
-The farm is lucky enough to have its own watermill (a) for grinding grain into flour.
-It also operates a threshing mill.
-The power for the mill comes from a head of water built up behind a dam in the Mill-pond (b).
-The Mill-pond is also a useful source of eels and every spring live elvers (young eels) are brought here from the Anduin to restock it.
-The mill race (c) flows away to join up with one of the major streams flowing east across the Pelennor.
+This farm is lucky to be situated close by a watermill (a).
+The mill is equipped both for threshing and grinding the grain into flour.
+The power turning the millstones comes from a head of water built up behind a dam in the mill-pond (b).
+Eels swim in its depths, and every spring live elvers (young eels) are brought here from the Anduin to restock it.
+The mill race (c) flows away to join one of the major streams flowing east across the Pelennor.